simeon-ned/darli/docs/contributing.md

 - State Space
+  - [ ] Handle quaternions and their derivatives (velocity mapping)
-  - [ ] The proper Jacobians with quaternions in the state (tangent )
+  - [ ] The proper Jacobians with quaternions in the state (tangent bundle)
   - [ ] The discrete state space (integrator)
   - [ ] Implement Hamiltonian State Space i.e `state = [position, momentum]`
 - Modeling Backends
   - [ ] Refactor the model class, add folder with backends
-  - [ ] Implement or use some ready implementation `rnea, crba, regressor, forward_kinematics` with JAX or PyTorch
+  - [ ] Implement or use some ready implementation `rnea, crba, regressor, forward_kinematics` with JAX/PyTorch
   - [ ] Pure pinocchio backend and 'all-in-one' update
 - Constrained and Contact Dynamics
   - [ ] Features to create closed loops with holonomic/nonholonomic constraints (Lagrangian/Udwadia-Kalaba)